 In order to remain in the accelerated program a student must maintain at least a 3.0 GPA in all course work and at least a 3.2 GPA in statistics courses at or above the 4000 level.
 The student must also be successfully admitted to the graduate school in their fourth year.
 Application to the graduate school should be done no later than the end of the student's first semester of their senior year.
 The student must take the GRE and score a minimum of 155 in quantitative reasoning and 146 on verbal reasoning.
 Students not accepted into the graduate school may not continue with the accelerated program.

 Undergraduate students may apply to the 3+2 program once they have met the eligibility criteria, which can be as early as the second semester of their sophomore year.
-This form is required to be filled out and turned into Sarah English in 214 OSB.
+This form is required to be filled out and turned into Stephanie Hong in 214 OSB.

 Accepted students must take the Graduate Record Examination (GRE) and make formal application for admission to FSU's Graduate School no later than the first semester of their senior year.